Global Variables in Prolog

 the exception, not the norm.
 For example, you can modify

-bad for often modifying the data.
-This is because the
+often modifying the data.
+This is because the global

-global database performs indexing over its entries, and you
+database performs indexing over its entries, and you pay

-pay the price for indexing every time you assert new clauses.
+the price for indexing every time you assert new clauses.
+In

-In addition, you cannot use this kind of modifications in the
+addition, you cannot use this kind of modifications in other

-other direction.
-On backtracking, the data will still be there,
+directions.
+On backtracking, the data will still be there, and

 Using predicate arguments to pass around information